CHARLOTTE E PADGHAM

 The finish and patination of your jewellery will develop naturally as it's worn.
 Particularly pieces such as bracelets and rings that are more exposed to everyday life.
 High areas become burnished and shinier, little indentations begin to appear, patination gradually wears or grows in interesting ways.
 They begin to take on a finish and character that is uniquely yours.

 All jewellery will benefit from being stored carefully to minimise air contact whilst not being worn.
 If possible keep cool and dry in an anti-tarnish box, pouch or cloth.
 Alternatively wrap in a soft cloth inside a sealable plastic bag.
-If your jewellery starts to dull just buff gently with a soft cloth.

 You may of course occasionally wish to have your jewellery re-polished or refinished to restore it's original surface or patination.
 Please feel free to get in touch to discuss the options.